Buying real estate in Abidjan?

 What scams target foreign land buyers in Abidjan right now?

-The most common scams in Abidjan include fake ACDs or CMPFs (documents that look official but are not registered), double-sales (the same plot sold to multiple buyers), "urgent discount" pressure tactics (pushing you to pay before verification), and boundary tricks (showing one plot but selling paperwork for another).
+The most frequent scam types in Abidjan include fake title documents (forged ACD or CMPF papers that look official but are not registered), double-sales (the same plot sold to two or more buyers because the first transaction was never published), and "urgent discount" pressure tactics where the seller pushes you to pay before you have time to verify at the Conservation Fonciere.

 We cover all these things in length in our pack about the property market in Abidjan.